0c0c0f/asciify/README.md

 Asciify is an ASCII art library written in Go.
 It has no external dependencies and is fairly customizable.

-You can use it to convert images to ASCII art.
+You can use it to convert images to ASCII art (and back to an image again, if you really want to).

 ## Usage